 How is it advantageous?

-A weekly status report can be the answer to this problem.
-By asking employees a series of focused questions, a project manager can gain a better sense of any emotional and work-related issues that may come up.
+A weekly project status report can be the answer to this problem.
+By asking employees a series of focused questions, a project manager can gain a better sense of any emotional and work-related issues that may come up and get a better sense of what the updated project timeline is.

 Automating status reports with ScrumGenius saves everyone time by allowing team leads to schedule a specific time for their team members to answer the questions in the status report, but we'll get more into that later.

-The difference between a weekly status report & daily standup
+The difference between a weekly status report & a daily standup

 Questions to ask in a weekly status report